 Although open source software offers huge cost savings to businesses, it’s not the number one reason that companies use it.
 The Future of Open Source Survey found that 8 out of 10 companies choose open source because of the quality.

-These platforms are constantly being developed in real-time, meaning they keep on getting better and more reliable.
-Because they have so many users, the technology is always being modified and improved from a usability and security perspective.
+These platforms are constantly being developed in real-time, meaning they keep on getting better and better over time.
+Since open source technologies are used by many users, the technology is always evolving and improving from a usability and security perspective.

-Any bugs in the software are normally identified and fixed quickly thanks to the availability of the software’s source code.
+Additionally, any bugs in the software are normally identified and fixed very quickly thanks to the availability of the software’s source code.
 The collaborative efforts of all the developers that use open source software mean that platforms are largely error-free and fixes are included in updated versions of the programme, meaning that reliability and quality is guaranteed in future roll-outs.

 It’s flexible to your needs